TransApps: Other Military Mobile-Based Efforts

-The initial TransApps effort was not without controversy, as it followed the Army’s “Apps for the Army” initiative.
+The initial TransApps effort was not without controversy, as it followed the Army's "Apps for the Army" initiative.
 A fiscal year 2011 National Defense Authorization Act Report (p.
-197-98) emphasized its preference for the “Apps for Army” initiative due to the greater proximity of the Army Chief Information Officer to the warfighter’s operational gaps and needs.
+197-98) emphasized its preference for the "Apps for Army" initiative due to the greater proximity of the Army Chief Information Officer to the warfighter's operational gaps and needs.
 The report also expressed concerns about duplication of efforts and the need to deconflict development between the two projects.
-TransApps was one of almost two dozen DoD mobile application efforts in 2011 including systems such as General Dynamic’s GD 300, the Army’s Relevant ISR to the Edge (RITE), and The Joint Tactical Radio System (JTRS).
+TransApps was one of almost two dozen DoD mobile application efforts in 2011 including systems such as General Dynamic's GD 300, the Army's Relevant ISR to the Edge (RITE), and The Joint Tactical Radio System (JTRS).

 Similarly, the Land Warrior project reflects a compilation of 20 years of research and development by the US Army, but was cancelled in 2007, before reinstatement in 2008.
 Many of the key attributes of the project were identified in 1991, and focused on enhancing situational awareness and a seamless communications network in theater.
 The Nett Warrior project is a key part of the next generation functionality of the reinstated Land Warrior effort.
 Pegged for development beginning in 2009, Nett Warrior had an estimated total cost of $1,489.6 million.
 Prior to the scaled back version, the project is estimated to have cost $2 billion for 74,000 sets of equipment according to a 2012 GAO report.
 It initially received harsh user feedback, much of which noted the inability to function in limited bandwidth environments, size and weight, and restricted functionality when bandwidth did exist.
 In FY13, NettWarrior was listed as an Army priority modernization program, and was allocated $150 million.

-TechylogTechylog
+Techylog

 The gap between the two projects may be reconciled.
 According to John Willison, Director, Command, Power and Integration Directorate, U.S. Army RDECOM, the Army, they have brokered a deal to serve as a bridge between the Nett Warrior and the TransApps programs.
 The Nett Warrior effort relies on radios within the Joint Battle Command Platform, while TransApps maintains an unconstrained architecture and environment with access to secure military radios.
 He notes that, at some point, the Army will decide which platform to proceed with, but it may not be an either-or scenario.
 Similarly, as a recent study pointed out, there is a need for a holistic approach for the tactical use of mobile technology.
-For instance, there is a need for the integration of TransApps with the Last Tactical Mile (LG3), as well as to provide direct network access to truly replicate the ‘smart phone’ experience.
+For instance, there is a need for the integration of TransApps with the Last Tactical Mile (LG3), as well as to provide direct network access to truly replicate the 'smart phone' experience.